671.0B+ configurations evaluated across recorded experiments

 What we established

-• Multiple promising leads rigorously tested and retired when controls failed
+• Multiple earlier signals were retired when controls failed

 • Every result is open source and independently reproducible